How does Liftware Steady work?

 To charge Liftware Steady, disconnect any attachments (e.g. the spoon attachment or the fork attachment) from the stabilizing handle, then place the stabilizing handle in the charging cradle.
 Make sure the charging cradle is connected to a powered USB port using the provided cable.
 It takes up to three hours to fully charge the stabilizing handle.

-For chargers shipped on or after December 2, 2014 (model number marked underneath the charger cradle): The LED blinks while charging and glows solid white when fully charged.
+For chargers shipped on or after December 2, 2014 (model number marked underneath the charger cradle): The LED blinks while charging and glows solid green when fully charged.

 For chargers shipped before December 2, 2014 (no text printed underneath the charging cradle): The LED glows while the handle is charging, and turns off when the handle is fully charged.
 If the light doesn't turn on, that means your handle has a full charge.